Brendonk13/blog/content/posts/wireguard_vpn.md

 **2) `wg-quick up wg0` on both machines and you're done**

 # Q/A
-[//]: # ( **Q: I'm confused, I keep hearing the terms clients and servers and peers interchanged but WHO IS WHO ARENT THEY ALL PEERS??** )
+[//]: # ( **Q: I'm confused, I keep hearing the terms clients and servers and peers interchanged but WHO IS WHO?
+ARENT THEY ALL PEERS??** )
 ### Q: I'm confused, I keep hearing the terms clients and servers and peers interchanged but WHO IS WHO ARENT THEY ALL PEERS??
 - **A:** Yes they are all peers but we can mimic a client-server model using wireguard which is what is shown here :)

 ### Q: What would I use this dang thing for anyways
 - **A:** For example, people who want remote access to some computer in their house might have:
 1) A machine with the servers config file on their private (no open ports) home network **(tweaked so this server also has the clients endpoint in its config file)**
-2) And a publicly acessible Amazon EC2 instance with the client configuration.
+2) A publicly acessible Amazon EC2 instance with the client configuration.
 - As long as PersistentKeepalive is set and a connection is established by the "server" to the EC2 "client" (established by ping or any communication then PersistentKeepalive makes the connection stay active) then we can connect to the publicly innaccessable "server" by connecting to the public EC2 "client" :)

 ### Q: Where can I find further resources for wireguard or VPN's in general